 #3.
 Chris Curtis and Tari Swenson conserved 63 centrally located acres in the corridor, ensuring the land will remain undeveloped and continue to have visitors like the mother bear and her two cubs that were spotted on a recent visit.
 They also sold a conservation easement on their land far below appraised value.

 #4.
-Stowe Land Trust is actively working with the Trust for Public Land on the Hunger Mountain Headwaters project to conserve a 109-acre property nestled up against the Worcester Range in Stowe, and an additional 1800 acres in Middlesex and Worcester.
+Stowe Land Trust and the Trust for Public Land completed the Hunger Mountain Headwaters project in late 2019.
+This project conserved a 109-acre property nestled up against the Worcester Range in the corridor, and an additional 1800 acres on the other side of the mountains in Middlesex and Worcester.
 Both of these properties will be added to the adjacent C.C.
 Putnam State Forest, and will add quality forested habitat on the eastern edge of the wildlife corridor.

-Early success conserving three key properties and more than 350 acres in the corridor is thanks to the vision and generosity of local landowners who are protecting their forestland and wildlife habitat.
+Early success conserving 5 key properties and more than 450 acres in the corridor is thanks to the vision and generosity of local landowners who are protecting their forestland and wildlife habitat.
+We hope that these projects will serve as a catalyst for the partnership to continue our work in this wildlife corridor.

 Winner Picked in Shutesville Hill Photo Contest - October 31, 2019